quang-do-se/aws-certs/devops/study-note.md

 - Real-time processing of Log Data with Subscriptions: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html
   - It delivered to other services such as an `Amazon Kinesis stream`, an `Amazon Kinesis Data Firehose stream`, or `AWS Lambda` for custom processing, analysis, or loading to other systems.

+- There are 2 ways to send logs to S3:
+  - Using AWS Event with Lambda function
+  - Using `Subscription filters`